AmirahAdnan/Artificial-Intelligence-Project/README.md

 - ├──  Attendance.csv
 - └── AttendanceProject.py

-The dataset/ directory contains the data described in the “Our COVID-19 face mask detection dataset” section.

-Three image examples/ are provided so that you can test the static image face mask detector.

-We’ll be reviewing three Python scripts in this tutorial:

-- train_mask_detector.py: Accepts our input dataset and fine-tunes MobileNetV2 upon it to create our mask_detector.model.
-A training history plot.png containing accuracy/loss curves is also produced
-- detect_mask_image.py: Performs face mask detection in static images
+- 2 directories, 28 files
+Two Python scripts:
+	:label: face-train.py: Accepts our input dataset.
-- detect_mask_video.py: Using your webcam, this script applies face mask detection to every frame in the stream
+	:label: AttendanceProject.py: Using your webcam, this script applies attendance face recognition to every frame in the stream.

-In the next two sections, we will train our face mask detector.

 ## 5.0   TRAINING THE FACE ATTANDANCE DETECTION